- The city's walls are authentic.

 The Citadel, a fortress within the fortified city, was one of the improvements made to the defensive system by the British after American independence.
 The construction of the Citadel allowed the British to occupy of the strategic heights of Cape Diamond and therefore keep the Americans from using them.
 As well, the fortress could also serve as a refuge for authorities and British troops in case of a revolt by the French inhabitants of the city.
 That's why it doesn't only face outwards from the city, but towards the inside as well, to show the population what they were up against if they tried to rebel.

 At the end of the nineteenth century, the narrow original gates in the wall were replaced because the citizenry demanded easier movement between the old and new towns.
 The intervention of Lord Dufferin, governor general of Canada from 1872 to 1878, allowed the demolition of the defensive works, which had now fallen into disuse, to be stopped.
 According to Dufferin's plans, the construction of new gates would permit the building of a pedestrian walkway all the way around Old Québec.
-The new gates would therefore provide passage over roads and become decorative elements in Dufferin's beautification project for the city.
-The current Saint-Louis and Kent Gates were built between 1878 and 1881, and Saint-Jean Gate between 1938 and 1939.
+The gates would therefore provide passage over roads and become decorative elements in Dufferin's beautification project for the city.
+The current Saint-Louis Gate was built between 1878 and 1881, and Saint-Jean Gate between 1938 and 1939.
 Parks Canada rebuilt the Prescott Gate in 1983, wanting to extend the walkway on the ramparts over the Côte de la Montagne.

 After the Château Saint-Louis (Governor's residence) fire in 1834, Governor Durham had a "platform" accessible to the public built on the same land.
 It occupies a strategic defensive site where the first cannon batteries were installed in the seventeenth century.
 The Durham Terrace was first extended in 1854 before being made part of Lord Dufferin's vast beautification project for the city.
 The inauguration of the Dufferin Terrace was held June 9, 1879; the six present-day kiosks were already in place.
 The Château Frontenac Hotel wasn't part of the Québec skyline until 1893.
 Today, Parks Canada is proud to welcome more than 2 million visitors to the site each year.